lupusorina/robot_learning/readme.md

 ```

-This project uses/derives from MuJoCo Playground (Apache 2.0) by Google DeepMind.”
+This project uses/derives from MuJoCo Playground (Apache 2.0) by Google DeepMind.